jkocik/laravel-profiler/README.md

 }
 ```

-Important notice: It is not possible to separate peak of memory usage for each test.
+Important notice: Peak of memory usage can not be tracked for each test separately.
 Anyway peak of memory usage is still visible (gray light font color).

 #### Using together with Laravel Debugbar

 It is not recommended using Laravel Profiler and Laravel Debugbar together.
-Profiler will always finish
+Profiler will finish
-it's work after Debugbar and Profiler execution time, peak of memory usage and tracked events will
+its work after Debugbar and Profiler report of framework execution time and peak of memory usage will
 be increased by Debugbar activity.
 Use Profiler or Debugbar one at a time.